kate16/machine-evaluation/final_project/readme.md

 ## Markdown Files

-`readme.md` file describing the basics of
+`readme.md` file describing the basics of our project & how to run it

-`report.md` final version of our writeup
+`report.md` final version of the writeup

 `extensions.md` file describing the extensions implemented and their performance